Seirdy/seirdy.one/content/posts/website-best-practices.md

 primarily on text:

 - Final page weight under 50kb without images, and under 200kb with images.
-- Works in Lynx, w3m, links (both graphics and text mode), Netsurf, Dillo, and most HTML-to-markdown converters
+- Works in Lynx, w3m, links (both graphics and text mode), Netsurf, and Dillo
+- Works with popular article-extractors (e.g. Readability) and HTML-to-Markdown converters.
+This is a good way to verify that your site uses simple HTML and works with most non-browser article readers (e.g. ebook converters, PDF exports).
 - No scripts or interactivity (preferably enforced at the CSP level)
 - No cookies
 - No animations